-About 85 percent of lung cancers are non-small cell lung cancer, making it the most common type of lung cancer.
+About 85% of lung cancers are non-small cell lung cancer, making it the most common type of lung cancer.
 There are several subtypes of non-small cell lung cancer that start from different types of lung cells, but their prognosis and treatment are similar.
 The most common subtypes are adenocarcinomas, squamous cell carcinomas and large cell carcinomas.

-Adenocarcinomas start in early versions of the cells that secrete substances (such as mucus) and represent about 40 percent of lung cancers.
+Adenocarcinomas start in early versions of the cells that secrete substances (such as mucus) and represent about 40% of lung cancers.
 This subtype mainly affects current or former smokers, but is also the most common type of lung cancer in non-smokers.
 It affects more women than men, and is more common in young people than other types of cancer.

 Squamous cell (epidermoid) carcinomas